HDB Home Loan vs Bank Loan: 2026 Singapore Guide | Nexus

 The Headline Trade-Off

-Every HDB buyer faces one fork: take the HDB concessionary loan at 2.6% p.a., or take a bank loan from 1.40% p.a.
-The numbers favour the bank.
-The behaviour required does not.
+Every HDB buyer faces the same choice: take the HDB concessionary loan at 2.6% p.a., or take a bank loan from 1.40% p.a.
+On the numbers, the bank wins.
+The catch is what it asks of you afterwards.

 HDB stays at 2.6% for the full tenure.
-No lock-in.
-No repricing.
-No paperwork.
-A bank loan starts cheaper, then resets to a board rate of 3.50%–4.50% p.a. or higher after lock-in expires.
-To keep the savings, you must reprice or refinance every 2–3 years.
+No lock-in, no repricing, no paperwork.
+A bank loan starts cheaper, then resets to a board rate of 3.50%–4.50% p.a. or higher once the lock-in expires.
+To keep the savings, you have to reprice or refinance every 2–3 years.

 2.6%